InMyArea.com earns commissions from some of the providers we list on our site. Learn more

 Clean Your Air Ducts

 Vents are one of the least-cleaned areas of a house due to their inaccessibility.
-They should be cleaned on a semi-regular basis – at least the access ports and openings.
+They should be cleaned on a semi-regular basis — at least the access ports and openings.
 Not only will this allow more warm air into the room, but it also improves health.
-Every room’s airflow comes from the air ducts, and if the ducts are dirty, it can have an impact on your lungs and breathing.
+Every room’s airflow comes from the air ducts; if the ducts are dirty, it can have an impact on your lungs and breathing.

 A hand pulling on the string to open blinds